 - Small cupcake/muffin liners (I used some from Giant that were marketed as “good for making candy”).

 Tip: If I need to get the wax out of the candle holder and the top of the candle holder it wider than the bottom, I put the candle in the freezer for a few minutes and then easily pop the block of wax out.

 If I can’t pop a solid block of wax out (like, if I have a Yankee candle where the top is narrow), I can melt the wax by warming it on top of my double boiler.

 Step #1: I don’t have a double boiler, so I’m using a make-shift double boiler consisting of a pot with a pan resting on top of it.
 I put 2 in of water in the pot and about 1/2 in of water in the pan.
 I bring the water in the pot to a boil; this heats the water in the pan.

 Step #2: I put my wax in the aluminum tin and set the tin in the pan (the top); I monitor the wax closely as it melts and fish out the old wick using a toothpick.

 Step #3: When the wax is completely melted, I gently pour it into the cupcake holders.
 I used two wrappers on some and one wrapper on others, but I didn’t really notice a difference.
 Once the melts are solidified enough to move them, I pop them in the fridge for a half hour or so.

 Tip: The aluminum tins have corners that really help to make the pours even.
 Also, wax solidifies very quickly, so I threw the tin back on the double boiler for a minute or so every few pours.

-And, as a bonus, they look like Reese’s Peanut Butter Cups.
+And done!
+As a bonus, they look like Reese’s Peanut Butter Cups.